-This LED will be solid blue when the UID function has been activated.
-When this LED flashes red, it indicates a fan failure.
-When red continuously it indicates an overheat condition, which may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
-Check the routing of the cables and make sure all fans are present and operating normally.
-You should also check to make sure that the chassis covers are installed.
-Finally, verify that the heatsinks are installed properly (see Chapter 5).
-This LED will remain flashing or on as long as the indicated condition exists.
+When notified of an alert, check the routing of the cables and make sure all fans are present and operating normally.
+You should also check to make sure that the chassis covers and air shrouds are installed.
+Finally, verify that the heatsinks are installed properly.
+This LED will remain flashing or on as long as the temperature is too high or a fan does not function properly.